JeffDeCola/my-cheat-sheets/software/development/software-architectures/artificial-intelligence/artificial-intelligence-cheat-sheet/the-math-behind-training-mlp-neural-networks.md

 }
 ```

+## STEP 7 - SAVE MIN-MAX TO A FILE

+We you have finished training the neural network, save the
+min-max from dataset to a file.
+Will be used in testing and prediction mode.

-## STEP 7 - SAVE WEIGHTS & BIASES TO A FILE
+## STEP 8 - SAVE WEIGHTS & BIASES TO A FILE

-We you have finished training the neural network, save the weights and biases to a file.
+Obviously save the trained weights and biases to a file.
+That's why we're here.